How Ready Are You?

 An important step in your preparation is to know your readiness – both mental and financial.
-Planning early will serve to clarify your goals and strengthen your position.
-We can help you quickly gauge your mental and financial readiness with a confidential review of your business and personal assets.
+The matrix below can help you understand your current position and gauge your readiness, so we can help you assess your options and organize your planning.

 I hate to use clichés but when they help clients to understand key concepts that can get lost in technical details – I’ll use em!
 No pain, no gain; no guts, no glory – are ways to describe the risk vs. return decision.
 Investors have choices in how to invest across a...read more

 Most small business owners think about the future of his or her business.
 Because “the business” is usually the primary wealth generator and a large portion of personal net worth, many estate planning issues interact with business succession planning.
 A business...read more

 A Buy-Sell agreement (BSA) serves several key purposes for business owners.
 A well-articulated BSA creates a ready market and liquidity to a selling owner, and should establish price, terms, and financing for the transfer.
 In short it spells out a process so that all...read more